Ethan van Thillo, Executive Director/Founder

 Carly Lujan, Teaching Assistant

 Carly Lujan is an artist and SoCal native.
 She attended CSU Monterey Bay to study film production and graduated with a BA in Cinematic Arts and Technology.
 Starting off her career, she spent a number of years in the Los Angeles film industry, enjoying her role as Prop Master and Set Decorator.

 Here in San Diego she has broadened her portfolio as a Visual Merchandiser, Mixed Media Artist and Summer Camp Director.
 Carly is still active on film projects but is enjoying more time to explore teaching and other creative opportunities, such as joining the MACSD team.

 Shanna Trenholm, Consultant/Grant Writer

-Shanna is a writer, coach, and consultant who has worked closely with MACSD since 2010.
-A San Diego native, Shanna understands the needs of our community and assists us with prospect research, fund raising development, and grant writing.
+Shanna is a writer, consultant, and creative strategist who has worked closely with MACSD since 2010.
+A San Diego native, Shanna understands the needs of our community and our organization.
+She assists us with prospect research, fundraising strategy, writing, and grant writing.